 Tai Chi Chuan classes and experiences for New York, Long Island, and beyond.

-Tai Chi Chuan Observations
+Tai Chi Chuan Observations (by David B. Alexander)

 In our daily lives, most of us, even those who consider themselves relatively relaxed and stress-free, are holding a lot of muscle tension in our bodies, and corresponding tension in thoughts and feelings.